IMMM-SFA/tell/doc/source/user_guide.rst

 Load Disaggregation and Reaggregation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **tell** uses multiple instances of load disaggregation and reaggregation in order to cross spatiotemporal scales.
 The fundamental
-predictions in **tell** occur at the spatial scale of BAs.
+projections in **tell** occur at the spatial scale of BAs.
 In order to compare those hourly load values at the BA-level with the
-annual state-level load values produced by GCAM-USA we first disaggregate the hourly predicted BA-level loads to the county-level
+annual state-level load values produced by GCAM-USA we first disaggregate the hourly projected BA-level loads to the county-level
-and then reaggregate those hourly county-level loads to an annual total load prediction for each state.
+and then reaggregate those hourly county-level loads to an annual total load projection for each state.
 For each BA we identify
 the counties that BA operates in using the methodology described above.
 We then use the
 county-level populations for those counties to determine the fraction of the BA's total load that should be assigned to each county.
 A
 graphical depiction of this for the ISNE BA is shown below.
 Using this approach, the load received by each county in a BA's service territory has the